 The object of this course is to consider and seek to solve the questions of interpretation and application which abound in these books.
 Elective, fall semester, even-numbered years.
 2 or 3 hours.

-337 The Poetical Books Zuck
+337 The Poetical Books

+Zuck

-An analytical study of selected portions of Job, Proverbs, and Ecclesiastes.
-Elective, fall semester, odd-numbered years.
-2 hours.
+An analytical study of selected portions of Job, Proverbs, and Ecclesiastes, with special attention given to the structure, message, problem passages, and life relevance of each of the books.